College of Education and Rehabilitation

 - Complete admissions prerequisites at the college level with a grade of B or better.
 Prerequisite courses must be completed prior to starting the program, not prior to application.

 - Acquire a minimum of 50 hours of observation experience with an Occupational Therapist.
-At least 2 different OT settings is highly recommended (may be volunteer and/or employment).
+At minimum of 2 different OT settings is required (may be volunteer and/or employment).

 - Three letters of evaluation are required.
 Arrange to have forwarded directly to OTCAS the following letters of evaluation: